 A client would contact a REALTOR to help him find a new home.
 The agent would show him a series of houses until the perfect one was found.
 The REALTOR and client would then meet at the agent’s office and write up an offer.
 Once the offer was completed and signed, the buyer’s agent would contact the seller’s agent to arrange a time when the offer could be presented in person.
 The face to face meeting would usually take place late at night and it was common for all the parties (both agents, buyers and sellers) to be up past midnight to get the deal done.
-Sometimes, there were six copies of the offer that needed to be signed and initialed by all parties.
+Sometimes, there were six copies of the offer that needed to be signed and initialled by all parties.
 Since photocopying was not an option, any major changes that were made in the offer would result in completely rewriting the offer, which would take hours.
-The offer process was tedious and extremely time consuming for everyone involved.
+The offer process was tedious and extremely time to consume for everyone involved.

 Modern Offer Presentations

 Today, this process has taken new shape